Version 1.3.0 • Morphulus

 4. Click "Activate".

-Verification is instant — no internet connection required.
+Verification is instant.
+No internet connection required.
 On success, the plugin immediately unlocks all Pro effects and the Demo/Free toggle disappears.

 Once activated, right-click the Spectrus logo to see "Licensed to: [your email]" displayed in the menu.
 Select "Manage License..." to view your license details or clear the license from this machine.